harding/old-docs-history-bitcoin.org/_includes/guide_p2p_network.md

 results to get currently active alerts for their specific version of Bitcoin Core.

-These messages are aggressively broadcasted using the `alert` message, being sent to each peer upon connect for the duration of the alert.
+These messages are aggressively broadcast using the `alert` message, being sent to each peer upon connect for the duration of the alert.

 These messages are signed by a specific ECDSA private key that only a small number of active developers control.